The Visual Editor is a drag-and-drop publishing experience!

 There are multiple ways to add a block and choose the block type you need.

-- Click ⊕ at the left of any empty block.
+1. Click ⊕ at the right of any empty block.

 You can drag blocks around by clicking and holding the six-dot-grid near the top-left corner of each block, or use the up and down arrows to move a block one spot in the direction you want.